Herbert Widmann Ltd expects 20 percent more blueberries from Lüneburger Heide, Bavaria and Romania

 About the commercialization of blueberries

 “Marketing Bavarian blueberries in Bavaria is much easier because we can market them regionally.
 Unfortunately, this is not possible on the Lüneburg Heath in this way.
-Our growers would like to see the 'German origin' highlighted and given more appreciation," says Widmann.
-In the trade, the local product is found in small formats, while the large formats are used for the foreign product, such as the Romanian or also the blueberries from Poland, which will start in two weeks.
-"The costs of German products are noticeably higher, but unfortunately this is not compensated in terms of price."
+Our growers would like to see 'German origin' highlighted and given more appreciation,” says Widmann.
+In the trade, the local product is found in small formats, while the large formats are used for the foreign product, such as Romanian or also blueberries from Poland, which will start in two weeks.
+"The costs of German products are noticeably higher, but unfortunately this is not rewarded in terms of price."

 Dominant variety: Duke